Oko Jumbo: Appearance

-In John Whitford's book on the region published in 1877, Oko Jumbo was described as "about forty-five years of age, slightly above the middle stature, well built, inclined to portliness; and has bright sparkling eyes and an intelligent face."
+In John Whitford's book on the region published in 1877, Jumbo was described as "about forty-five years of age, slightly above the middle stature, well built, inclined to portliness; and has bright sparkling eyes and an intelligent face".
 He was described as an elegant dresser, although preferred bare feet.
 He travelled in a long, fast canoe paddled by twenty four to thirty boys.
 He was hospitable, and often invited white men to share his excellent cookery.
 An account published after his fall in 1886 described him as "a grand old pagan of the bygone school, tall and strong, with a fine handsome face and powerful head, with very little attempt at European dress, or indeed dress of any sort".
 It noted that his two sons, who resided mostly in England, were civilised gentlemen.